 If a request requires redactions to be made by an attorney, the rate charged will be no more than the usual and customary rate of the attorney who is retained by the district for that purpose.
-(I.C.74-102(10)(e))
+(I.C.
+74-102(10)(e))

 The copying or conversion fee schedule will be made available to those individuals requesting copies and will be updated from time to time as necessary to reflect the actual copying and labor costs to the district.
 (I.C.
-74-103(1))
+74-103(1))(See Access to Public Records Procedure - Request for Public Information Form for fees)

-The district may not charge any cost or fee for copies or labor when the requester demonstrates that the requester's examination and/or copying of public records:
+The district will not charge any cost or fee for copies or labor when the requester demonstrates that the requester's examination and/or copying of public records: